craftingcity/The-Known-World/README.md

 ##### Dragonborn (s.)
 Common wisdom tells us that the Dragonborn were quite literally born to a humanoid and a dragon, inheriting the color of scale and affinity of element of their dragon ancestors.

 **Age.** You are considered fully mature at age twenty-five and live till about one-hundred thirty.
 Dragonborn parents pass their Draconic Ancestry on to their children.
+When two dragonborn parents are directly responsible for conceiving children, the children are near-randomly assigned one ancestry over another.
+Dragonborn
 **Size.** Mechanically, you are considered Medium.
 You stand about six feet tall.
-You weigh about 180 pounds.
+You weigh about 220 pounds.
 **Speed.** Your speed is 30 feet per round.
-**Draconic Ancestry.**
+**Draconic Ancestry.** You are distantly related to a particular kind of dragon.
+Choose a type of dragon from the below list; this determines the damage and area of your breath weapon, and the type of resistance you gain.
+	- **Breath Weapon.** You can use your action to exhale destructive energy.
+It deals damage in your choice of a 15' cone or a 30' line.
+When you use your breath weapon, all creatures in the area must make a saving throw, the type of which is determined by your ancestry.
+The DC of this saving throw is 8 + your Constitution modifier + your proficiency bonus.
+A creature takes 2d8 damage on a failed save, and half as much damage on a successful one.
+The damage increase to 3d8 at 6th level, 4d8 at 11th, and 5d8 at 16th level.
+After using your breath weapon, you cannot use it again until you complete a short or long rest.

 ##### Triton (s.)
 The Triton of Alaturmen